AaltoImagingLanguage/study_template/README.md

 1. Add new scripts for each analysis step and each figure

-1. Modify the master script to execute the scripts you have added by either:
+1. Modify the main script to execute the scripts you have added by either:
-   * Add new tasks to the `dodo.py` script to use the `doit` build system to run all the analysis steps.
-Delete `master.py`.
+   * Add new tasks to the `dodo.py` script to use the [`doit`](https://pydoit.org) build system to run all the analysis steps.
+Delete `main.py`.
-   * alternatively, add new lines to execute the scripts you have added to the `master.py` file to use a simple master script to run all the analysis steps.
+   * alternatively, add new lines to execute the scripts you have added to the `main.py` file to use a simple main script to run all the analysis steps.
 Delete `dodo.py`.

 1. Modify `requirements.txt`
    1. Add all python packages your analysis pipeline needs